Nebraska Sports Betting Laws

 Daily fantasy sports (DFS) is one of the most popular methods of entertainment in the US.
 Some states believe that DFS is a form of gambling and have banned operators like DraftKings and FanDuel from taking customers from their states.
 Luckily, you can freely enjoy DFS in Nebraska.
 The difference between Nebraska and some other states with DFS is that DFS is unregulated in the Cornhusker State.

 Back in 2018, lawmakers tried to pass NE LB 469 which would have regulated and legalize paid-entry DFS in the state.
 The bill ended up being indefinitely postponed in April.
-Although this legislation failed to pass, that doesn’t mean that DFS is suddenly illegal.
+Although this legislation failed to pass, that doesn’t mean that DFS is suddenly not an option for NE residents.
 That just means that operators do not need to answer to laws in Nebraska while they operate their contests.
 Playing in fantasy contests is legal and it is extremely popular in Nebraska.